jeromverschoote/dotfiles/README.md

-# Dotfiles
+# Dotfiles & Applications

-A repo for keeping my dotfiles neat and organized.
+A repo for keeping my dotfiles and applications neat and organized.

 ## Installation